RedWolves/anvil.jquerymobile/readme.md

 ### anvil.jquerymobile
-This repository hosts scaffolding for jQuery Mobile projects.
+This repository hosts anvil.js scaffolding for standing up a bare jQuery Mobile project.

 This is an add on for [anvil.js](http://anvil-js.com).